astrosw/quartz/content/posts/greenhouse effect.md

 *My notebook for the Coursera course: **Global Warming I: The Science and Modeling of Climate Change**, The University of Chicago.*

-## Theory
+## Explanation

 ![[images/climate modeling/greenhouseeffect1.svg]]
 The figure above depicts the previously described [[posts/naked planet climate model|first basic climate model with bare-rock surface]].
-The incoming energy budget is represented by $\dfrac{L(1 - \alpha)}{4}$ in the figure, where L is the solar constant, α is the albedo of Earth, and number 4 represents the geometry of the system (we're considering the entire planet, so it's a sphere, keep this in mind because we'll deal with different problems that consider different conditions).
+The incoming energy budget is represented by $L(1 - \alpha)/4$ in the figure, where L is the solar constant, α is the albedo of Earth, and number 4 represents the geometry of the system (we're considering the entire planet, so it's a sphere, keep this in mind because we'll deal with different problems that consider different conditions).
 This energy would be balanced by the energy that leaves the system, as indicated by $\epsilon \sigma T^4_{ground}$, where ε, σ and T are the emissivity of Earth, the Stefan-Boltzmann constant, and the Earth's ground temperature, respectively.

 However, we discovered that the given model is rather cold in comparison to real-world values.
 This is due mostly to the presence of [[posts/greenhouse gases|greenhouse gases]] in the atmosphere, which absorb and emit radiation as well.